-Measurements from the VLA constitute the key data base for this study.
-Using the same experimental descriptors established for the USLM, i.e., Measurement Phases 1-6, the evaluation of the VLA data is limited to the longer phases, of order 100 or more pile strikes, obtained in one continuous measurement without pause.
-These are as follows:
+Measurements from the VLA constituted the key database for this study.
+Using the same experimental descriptors established for the USLM, i.e., measurement Phases 1-6, the evaluation of the VLA data was limited to the longer phases-about 100 or more pile strikes-obtained in one continuous measurement without pause.
+These were as follows:

-- Control pile on 7 December: Phase 2, 231 strikes - Double wall test pile on 7 December: Phase 3, 272 strikes; and phase 5, 95 strikes - Mandrel test pile on 8 December: Phase 6, 320 strikes
+- Control pile on 7 December: Phase 2, 231 strikes - Double wall test pile on 7 December: Phase 3, 272 strikes; and phase 5, 95 strikes - Mandrel test pile on 8 December: Phase 6, 320 strikes.

-As a statistical measure, we use the same convention as the WSDOT - a percentile measure defined as follows.
-Ln = decibel level exceeded n% of the time during a given measurement period.
-A single, central or characteristic value from the measurements is L50, with lower bound L90 (exceeded 90% of the time), and upper bound L10 (exceeded 10% of the time).
-For example, the L10, L50, and L90 values of peak pressure, RMS pressure, and SEL are derived from the 320 corresponding (decibel-based) measurement values for the mandrel test pile, taken over the course of about 420 s.
+As a statistical measure, we used the same convention as the WSDOT, a percentile measure defined as follows: Ln = decibel level exceeded n% of the time during a given measurement period.
+A single, central or characteristic value from the measurements is L50, with a lower bound of L90 (exceeded 90 percent of the time) and an upper bound of L10 (exceeded 10 percent of the time).
+For example, the L10, L50, and L90 values of peak pressure, RMS pressure, and SEL were derived from the 320 corresponding (decibel-based) measurement values for the mandrel test pile, taken over the course of about 420 s.

-Here we consider the best measure of the difference between control and test pile results, or the best estimate of the noise reduction expressed in decibels.
-That is, results from the control pile and test pile each yield a probability density function (PDF) of decibel values, and the PDF for the difference value originates from a convolution of these PDFs.
-It is the L50 of this new PDF that is desired, and we find that the L50 value of the control pile minus that of the test pile, or Δ L50, agrees well with a true L50 generated from numerically convolved PDFs.
-Thus we (the APL-UW and WSDOT teams) use the difference in L50 values between control and test piles (Δ L50) as the final measure of sound attenuation.
+We consider the best estimate of the noise reduction expressed in decibels as based on the difference between the L50 values of the control and test pile, or Δ L50.
+The reasoning is as follows: results from the control pile and test pile each yielded a probability density function (PDF) of decibel values, and the PDF for the difference value arises from a convolution of these PDFs.
+The L50 of this new PDF is desired, and we found that the L50 value of the control pile minus that of the test pile (Δ L50) agreed well with a true L50 generated from numerically convolved PDFs.
+Therefore, the APL-UW and WSDOT teams used the difference in L50 values between control and test piles (Δ L50) as the final measure of sound attenuation.